Cicchy/Oracle/README.md

     pip install pandas scikit-learn xgboost
     ```
 ## How to use it?
 You will find various models trained in the available dataset in the models folder.
-The models are classified in the following way:
+The models are classified in the following way.

 [`dev`]: Model still in development or highly experimental
 [`stable`]: More finished and tested model.